 Status codes define the success criteria for the results.
 In most cases, result codes from the 2XX series are sufficient, but these criteria may change depending on your website or application configuration.
 You can also select the following status codes:

-– 3xx status codes if you expect redirects based on the type of device or the status of the users.
+- 3xx status codes if you expect redirects based on the type of device or the status of the users.
 You can use it, for example, if you expect clients like the testing tool to receive redirects based on perceived client type or language localization.

 - 4xx status codes if you have a site that requires credentials (authentication) to grant access.